DFE-Digital/dsi-platform/src/Dfe.SignIn.Web.Help/ContentFiles/managing-users/index.md

 ---
 title: Managing users
 summary: |
-  Find help with how to manage users, including how to invite new users, and how to add a service to a user.
+  Learn as an approver how to invite users, handle access requests, and assign approver status.

 topics:
   - heading: General user management